Are you ready to discover your college program?

 - 12% of MBA graduates said receiving a pay raise was the most significant result of earning an MBA.

 A master of business administration (MBA) provides a graduate-level education, preparing students to lead organizations using a variety of business skills.
 According to a July 2020 survey of MBA graduates, 80% called their degree a "good investment."
-Learners choose to earn an MBA for many reasons, including advancing their careers and salary prospects or changing fields completely.
+Learners choose to earn an MBA online or in-person for many reasons, including advancing their careers and salary prospects or changing fields completely.
 Some who pursue an MBA hold an undergraduate business degree, but others come from different disciplines.

 You might be asking, "Is an MBA right for me?"
 Prospective students often don't know which questions to ask when evaluating programs, which presents a serious challenge.
 This guide draws from a recent survey of MBA graduates regarding their grad school experience.
 Read on for more information on how to choose the best MBA for you.